Taça de Portugal Feminina

 The Taça de Portugal Feminina (english: Women's Cup of Portugal) is an annual association football competition and the premier knockout tournament in Portuguese female football.
 It was founded in 2003.
 For sponsorship reasons, it has been known as Taça de Portugal Feminina Allianz.
 It is disputed from the clubs from the Campeonato Nacional Feminino and the Campeonato Nacional II Divisão Feminino.

-The winner will dispute the Supertaça de Futebol Feminino against the first league winners.
+The winners dispute the Supertaça de Futebol Feminino against the first league winners.

-1º de Dezembro was the first winner, in the 2003–04 season and holds the record of most wins (7 titles).
-Sporting CP is the current title holder as they beat F.C.
-Famalicão in the 2021–22 final.
+1º de Dezembro were the first winners, in the 2003–04 season, and hold the record of most wins (7).
+SCU Torrense are the current holders (1st title) after beating S.L.
+Benfica 2–1 after extra time in the 2025 final.

 List of finals

 The following is a list of all finals so far.